 #3 TRANSFORM: Aim for the Stars, Change the Framework

-During a Salesforce Expedition engagement at a global manufacturing company with retail operations in 180 countries, one of the project managers identified the challenge of creating a reward points system for their loyalty program across different channels like B2B, B2B2C, and B2C.
+Salesforce Expedition engagement at a global manufacturing company with retail operations in 180 countries, one of the project managers identified the challenge of creating a reward points system for their loyalty program across different channels like B2B, B2B2C, and B2C.
 She realized that her relatively small team would not be able to cope with the scale required for the country rollouts and the variety of applications needed, so she clearly articulated a proposal to move from siloed, project-based scoping to a product- (or capability) based approach that would provide a streamlined rewards service instead of developing a solution for each channel.
 Her program manager understood the challenge and empowered her to pursue her suggested phased approach, sacrificing short-term gains as a trade-off for a longer-term, more strategic success.
 Crafting a roadmap that provides business value in the intermediate steps until reaching that ultimate goal was the most difficult part, since she needed the buy-in of multiple stakeholders early on.

 As I mentioned in my previous article, this is a job that requires the courage to pursue a long-term vision, the ability to draft realistic roadmaps, the willingness to adapt to a rapidly changing environment, and the development of your sense for good timing.